The Glass Guardian

 From the lone shieling of the misty island

 Mountains divide us, and the waste of seas;

 Yet still the blood is strong, the heart is Highland,

 Suggestions for further reading

-Although THE GLASS GUARDIAN is a contemporary love story, the nature of the story meant I had to research life in the trenches during World War I.
+Although THE GLASS GUARDIAN is a contemporary love story, the nature of the tale meant I had to research life in the trenches during World War I.

 Sometimes research for a novel can be a bit of a chore, but this wasn't the case with THE GLASS GUARDIAN.
 The more I read about World War I, the more fascinated - and horrified - I became.